deepjs/deep-jquery/README.md

 When using deep.$("...") ___after___ setting current jquery reference (or in autobahnjs html render engine), you should not worried about in which context do you apply your selection.
 Either it's browser side and you manipulate main browser window.
 Either it's server side and you manipulate you current request's "window".

-In that simple way, you obtain clear and isomorphic code, that could be runned safely without any change browser side or server side.
+Following this, you obtain clear and isomorphic code, that could be runned safely without any change browser side or server side.

 ```javascript
 var deep = require("deepjs/deep");